 How did Aristotle fundamentally change philosophy and science

 Although several well known Greek philosophers lived and even taught Aristotle (384-322 BCE), Aristotle's views on ethics and morality were the most influential of any scholar to modern philosophy.
-While many of Aristotle's works have not survived, he likely authored well over a hundred large works, his surviving works influenced Greek and Roman thought, with this philosophy coming down to our societies particularly in the West.
+While many of Aristotle's works have not survived, he likely authored well over a hundred large works.
+His surviving works influenced Greek and Roman thought, with this philosophy coming down to our societies, particularly in the West.

 Ethics was also a key area of Aristotle's works, where he saw ethics as central to well-being and the key component to a human's life.
 Concepts of justice, courage, temperance, and others are central to developing good virtues and living a well-balanced life.
 What Aristotle does is make ethics an autonomous field that is divorced from the sciences and focused on developing and living a life of virtue and happiness.
-Ethics is still a distinct field today and, although there are many philosophies or views on ethics, has been heavily influenced by Aristotle's works.
+Ethics is still a distinct field today, and, although there are many philosophies or views on ethics, it has been heavily influenced by Aristotle's works.

 Aristotle had a profound influence on the sciences.
-This impact includes his ideas of deduction and induction, and he also heavily emphasized the ideas of empirical research or observation.
+This impact includes his deduction and induction ideas, and he also heavily emphasized the ideas of empirical research or observation.
 While earlier scientific philosophers were more theoretical and less observation oriented, Aristotle tried to make observations around him, including organizing trips to places, such as Lesbos or dissecting animals to understand how they functioned.
-For instance, he observed that dolphins were not fish and appeared to be much more similar to land animals.
+For instance, he observed dolphins were not fish and appeared to be much more similar to land animals.
 He created a classification system for animals that eventually became a predecessor for our concepts of classifying animals into distinct categories or what can be called a type of species.

 His classifications were based on shared features, which is more similar to our form of classification.
 He successfully identified more than 600 species of wildlife.
-Aristotle also noted how geological features are changing and they are difficult to observe because the timescales are often longer than human life.
+Aristotle also noted how geological features are changing, and they are difficult to observe because the timescales are often longer than human life.

-However, by noting that lakes and landforms are constantly changing, these ideas do influence famous geologists such as Charles Lyle, who ultimately helped develop modern geology.
+However, by noting that lakes and landforms are constantly changing, these ideas influence famous geologists such as Charles Lyle, who ultimately helped develop modern geology.

 Because Aristotle was so prolific in his lifetime, he also influenced other fields such as poetry and tragedy.
 Aristotle wrote about how poems and tragedy should be composed and key components that they should have, including epic poems and tragedies having the great spectacle that Greek literature is so well known for.

 Few thinkers directly known to us have so influenced the modern world as Aristotle.
-While in many ways he was a flawed character who did hold beliefs we may consider racist or ethnocentric, he did create the foundations of what would ultimately become modern philosophy and science.
-Aristotle in his lifetime was a famous figure who taught not only Alexander but Ptolemy and famous figures within Greek society who went on to impact the world in different ways.
+While in many ways, he was a flawed character who did hold beliefs we may consider racist or ethnocentric, he did create the foundations of what would ultimately become modern philosophy and science.
+In his lifetime, Aristotle was a famous figure who taught not only Alexander but Ptolemy and famous figures within Greek society who went on to impact the world in different ways.
 While some of his thoughts, such as the idea of four key elements to the universe, are not held by the modern sciences, his understanding that perception and observation are critical to understanding our world became the foundation of modern scientific thinking and understanding.